-Local animal welfare organizations such as Helping Hounds Dog Rescue in DeWitt and the CNY Cat Coalition do their best to dissuade impulse adoptions.
+Local animal welfare organizations such as Helping Hounds Dog Rescue in North Syracuse and the CNY Cat Coalition do their best to dissuade impulse adoptions.
 Courtney Armbruster of the CNY Cat Coalition says most families seeking to adopt a pet have given some serious thought to the decision.
-But there are those who—upon seeing a litter of kittens or a puppy at a rescue center or a pet store—take in an animal without thinking it through.
+But there are those who – upon seeing a litter of kittens or a puppy at a rescue center or a pet store – take in an animal without thinking it through.
 Her advice?
 Please don’t!

-CNY Cat Coalition coordinates foster placements for about 90 cats around Central New York with the goal of finding them permanent homes.
-The cats can be viewed on PetFinder.com, or at local PetSmart locations in Liverpool and Fairmount.
+CNY Cat Coalition coordinates foster homes for cats around Central New York with the goal of finding them permanent homes.
+The cats can be viewed on PetFinder.com, at the North Syracuse Petco and at PetSmart locations in Liverpool and Fairmount

 While many young kids are drawn to puppies and kittens, Armbruster says an animal’s temperament is a more important factor than its age.